mike4192/mikesPersonalRepo/ubuntuInstallNotes.md

 * When installing from a USB stick, need to boot USB device that has Ubuntu installation as a UEFI device
 * Choose to install bootloader on existing EFI partition which holds windows bootloakder

+### Install notes for XPS-13 laptop
+* Can only install if SecureBoot is disabled, and hard drive mode is AHCI instead of RAID
+* Switching from RAID to AHCI may break existing OS installation, do research on internet first

 ### List of software installed
 * git